inside-track/post_deploy_scripts_ruby/README.md

 # PostDeployScriptsRuby

 PostDeployScriptsRuby is a ActiveRecord Migration like language for writing project post deploy scripts.
-It inherits Ecto Migration logic and options and provides the API to generate, run, and revert  scripts
+It inherits Active Record Migration logic and options and provides the API to generate, run, and revert  scripts

 ```bash
 $ bundle exec rake pds:create test